‘Swing Time’, Part One, Chapter 2

 PUGSLEY

-And you two can pass off as a married couple, can’t you?
+And you two can pass off as a married couple, right?

 SNOWY